aGuyNamedJonas/slim-redux/0.2-release-planning/slim-redux API v0.2.md

 * `(optional) storeInstance`: With this parameter you can specify which store instance to register this calculation with.
 Default is the global instance.

 **Returns:**
-Null in any case, throws error whenever one of the subscriptions could not be found inside the state.
+The calculated value.
+As this is based on redux-reselect, calling a calculation might very well return a cached result - it does not recalculate if it doesn't have to.
+Like that this is also a very efficient way to access computed values that are derived from the state.
+Throws error whenever one of the subscriptions could not be found inside the state.

 **Example:**
 ```javascript